svtechnmaa/charts/kubernetes/mage-ai/README.md

 ```

 ## 🚀 Step to launch:
-- Step1: Install postgresql-ha as external database for mageai: https://github.com/svtechnmaa/charts/tree/feature/mage-ai/kubernetes/postgresql-ha
+Step 1: Install postgresql-ha as external database for mageai: https://github.com/svtechnmaa/charts/tree/feature/mage-ai/kubernetes/postgresql-ha
        If redeploy the postgresql-ha and change the config of headless service, make sure you delete all pvc, pv and data to remove cache.

-- Step2: Fill ```values.yaml``` according to the above instructions.
+Step 2: Fill the value file according the above note.

+Step 3: Install the shared volume using the Helm chart: https://github.com/svtechnmaa/charts/tree/main/kubernetes/shared-volume

+       Using value.yaml from the MageAI chart.

+       Ex: helm install shared-volume . --values /opt/test/mage-ai/charts/kubernetes/mage-ai/values.yaml

+Step 4: Ensure that if you're using hostPath, the pipeline folder mounted to the PV is synchronized using Syncthing.

-- Step3: Install MageAI: ```helm install mageai .```
+Step 5: Install mageai: ```helm install mageai .```